brainstormforce/ultimate-addons-for-beaver-builder-lite/readme.txt

 == Frequently Asked Questions ==

+= Who should use the Ultimate Addons for Beaver Builder? =

+The Ultimate Addons is the perfect collection of professional modules and templates that can be used to build websites.
+Therefore, it is an asset one must use with Beaver Builder.

+= How can I access all the features of the Ultimate Addons for Beaver Builder? =

+If you wish to use the advanced features of the Ultimate Addons, you will have to purchase a copy of the pro version. <a href="https://www.ultimatebeaver.com/pricing?utm_source=wprepo&amp;utm_campaign=Lite&amp;utm_medium=FAQ" target="_blank">Purchase your licensed copy now</a>!

-= Do I need to have coding skills to use Ultimate Addons? =
+= Do I need coding skills to use the Ultimate Addons for Beaver Builder? =

 Absolutely not!
-Ultimate Addons is made with non-techies and normal WordPress users in mind.
-If you can send emails, you will be able to use Ultimate Addons too.
+Building a website with the Ultimate Addons is as simple as sending an email.
+It blends well with the drag and drop functionality of Beaver Builder.

-= What is required to use Ultimate Addons? =
+= What are the requirements to use the Ultimate Addons? =

-Our plugin works with all WordPress themes.
-You will just need to have the latest version of Beaver Builder installed on your website.
+The Ultimate Addons work well with all your themes.
+You only need to have the latest version of Beaver Builder installed on your website.

 = Can I use Ultimate Addons on client sites? =

-All the pricing options of the Ultimate Addons Premium, allow you to use it on multiple sites.
+Both, the Lite and Premium versions of the Ultimate Addons for Beaver Builder can be used on multiple sites.
 Feel free to use it on your own or your client’s websites.

-= Will Ultimate Addons slow down my website? =
+= Will the Ultimate Addons slowdown my website? =

 Absolutely no!
 The Ultimate Addons is built with ease and performance in mind.
 You can disable the features that you do not need and download only those templates that you need.
 This reduces the server reduces; thus leaving the site speed untouched.

+= Is the Ultimate Addons translation ready? =

+Yes it is!
+This plugin comes with .po and .mo files.
+It is already translated in a few languages.
+We have a <a href="http://translate.ultimatebeaver.com/?utm_source=wprepo&amp;utm_campaign=Lite&amp;utm_medium=FAQ" target="_blank">GlotPress portal</a> where you can help us translate the Ultimate Addons in your language.

 == Screenshots ==

 1. /assets/screenshots/1.png